mafintosh/playback/CONTRIBUTING.md

 # how to contribute?

-playback is an video player build using atom-shell and io.js. the easiest way to get started with development is to first clone this git repo and run
+playback is an video player build using [atom-shell](https://github.com/atom/atom-shell) (aka Electron) and [io.js](https://iojs.org/en/index.html). first you should install latest node.js or io.js (which installs npm). the easiest way to get started with development is to first clone this git repo and run

 ```
 npm install
-npm start video.mp4
+npm start video.mp4 # or some other .mp4 file you have laying around
 ```

 this will open playback in development mode and it should start playing video.mp4.